Munyabelden/Final_Capstone/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 [Healthnet App] <a name="The Healthnet App helps you to find doctors and book appointment for various healthcare consultations."></a>
+# 📖 [NetCare App] <a name="The Healthnet App helps you to find doctors and book appointment for various healthcare consultations."></a>

 **[NetCare App]** is based on Ruby on Rails base app for that allows petient and doctors to get in touch and schedule consultations.